|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 We would be delighted if you also want to support our Unit.

 A major goal of the Translational Breast Cancer Research Unit is to encourage and support trainees who are carrying out translational breast cancer research.
 By encouraging bright trainees to focus their research attention in this area, we hope to increase the number of highly qualified researchers who are working to solve the problem of breast cancer.
+You can read about some of the research being carried out by these talented young researchers on the BCSC Pink Link blog page.

 Recipients of Translational Breast Cancer Research Traineeship Program: Studentships